syncfusion-content/maui-docs/MAUI/DataGrid/filtering.md

 # Filtering in MAUI DataGrid (SfDataGrid)

 Filtering is the process of retrieving the values from the collection which satisfy the specified condition.
-The `SfDataGrid` provides the view filtering support.
+The [SfDataGrid](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html) provides the view filtering support.

 ## View filtering

-The `SfDataGrid` supports to filter the records in the view by setting `SfDataGrid.View.Filter` property where `Filter` is a predicate.
+The `SfDataGrid` supports to filter the records in the view by setting [SfDataGrid.View.Filter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.ICollectionViewAdv.html#Syncfusion_Maui_Data_ICollectionViewAdv_Filter) property where `Filter` is a predicate.

->N Note: In order to refresh filtering for the newly added row or column, set the `SfDataGrid.View.LiveDataUpdateMode` to `LiveDataUpdateMode.AllowDataShaping`.
+>N Note: In order to refresh filtering for the newly added row or column, set the [SfDataGrid.View.LiveDataUpdateMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.ICollectionViewAdv.html#Syncfusion_Maui_Data_ICollectionViewAdv_LiveDataUpdateMode) to [LiveDataUpdateMode.AllowDataShaping](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.LiveDataUpdateMode.html#Syncfusion_Maui_Data_LiveDataUpdateMode_AllowDataShaping).

 {% tabs %}
 {% highlight c# %}